 Stereotactic radiosurgery

 The use of stereotactic radiosurgery can replace surgical resection.
 It is a non-invasive therapy that targets the tumor with extremely concentrated radiation beams.
-The tumor may not totally disappear for several months despite the fact that the surgery only requires one session.
+The tumor may not disappear for several months even though the surgery only requires one session.
 There isn’t a chance of bleeding or other consequences, unlike surgical resection.
 This implies that as soon as the treatment is over, you should get back to your regular activities.
 If the hemangioblastoma is situated in a region of the spinal cord where typical surgical methods would be risky to use, radiosurgery may produce the desired results.

 Radiation